9 Natural Sunburn Remedies That are Probably Already in Your House

 1. Aloe Vera

 Aloe vera is widely used for its many healing properties.
-It’s also a common way to treat a variety of skin issues like dry skin, rashes, and sunburn treatment.
+It’s also a common way to treat a variety of skin issues like dry skin, rashes, and sunburn treatment - and that's why it's the backbone of nearly every Essentially Haitos skin care product.

 Besides providing painful sunburn relief, aloe vera has potent anti-inflammatory properties that can instantly bring about a cooling sensation upon initial application.

-To use aloe vera for sunburn relief, try to use pure aloe vera as much as possible, as many commercially available creams can have irritants that can worsen your condition.
-Squeezing some aloe vera straight from a juicy leaf is good.
+To use aloe vera for sunburn relief, use pure aloe vera as much as possible, as many commercially available creams can have irritants that can worsen your condition.
+Squeezing some aloe vera straight from a juicy leaf is ideal (although messy!).

 2. Milk

-Milk is actually a surprising weapon that can aid in your fight for sunburn relief.
+Milk is actually a surprising weapon in the battle for sunburn relief.
 It contains a host of vitamins and acids that can help your skin recover from a nasty sunburn.

 Vitamins A and D help skin to heal while its lactic acid content encourages cell turnover to get rid of dead skin faster.
 This also helps your immune system by lessening its load, which in turn reduces the chance for inflammation.

-To use milk on your sunburn, it’s best to use cool rather than ice-cold milk however tempting that might sound as cold milk might irritate your skin.
+To use milk on your sunburn, it’s best to use cool rather than ice-cold milk as cold milk might irritate your skin.
 Moisten a soft cloth with the cool milk to make a compress and press it lightly over affected areas.

 3. Oatmeal